Crossbow Buyer's Guide

 It's a safe bet that the crossbow has advanced more in the last 20 years than in the past 2,000, and innovation shows no sign of slowing down.
 New materials throughout, limb designs, strings, sights, bolts, stock construction and cocking mechanisms have made modern crossbows easier to use, more accurate and increasingly effective on game.
 The modern crossbow allows hunters who may not be able to draw a bow to deliver an extremely precise shot.

 Crossbows are very versatile and great for anyone.
-Those who, through age, injury or lack of arm strength, cannot draw a regular bow can still experience the thrill of archery hunting by using a crossbow.
+Those who, through age, injury, or lack of arm strength, cannot draw a regular bow can still experience the thrill of archery hunting by using a crossbow.
 The combination of optical sights and the fact that the user does not have to strain to draw a bow enables many archers to extend their deer hunting by 10 or even 20 years by using a crossbow.

 The crossbow’s high precision appeals to those who like to leave nothing to chance.
 Bench-rest rifle shooters often fall in love with the crossbow’s ability to put shot after shot in nearly the same hole.
-(When target practicing, or sighting in, shoot only one arrow at the time. or at different targets to keep from ruining your shafts and points.)
+(When target practicing, or sighting in, shoot only one boltat the time. or at different targets to keep from ruining your shafts and points.)

-Ravin Crossbows R10
+Crossbows

-Ravin Crossbows R10 Package
+Ravin R10 Crossbow Package - Black

 Two of the Most Common Types of Crossbows